A1 – Tissue Differentiation Using Model-based Optical Sensor Systems

 Methods and solution approaches

-The measurement of elastic parameters using optical coherence tomography (OCT) has already been demonstrated by many research groups in the biomedical field.
-The foundation of the measurements is an exact recording of the movement of the tissue in response to an applied force.
-In the project further measurement methods, such as confocal methods or digital holography, will be investigated and evaluated.
-The elastic parameters will be compared to and verified with theoretical simulation models.
-The aim of the research project is to develop a sensitive multimodal miniaturized probe for endoscopic use, which allows for determining the elastic parameters of the tissue at hand.
+The elastic parameters will also be compared and verified with theoretical simulation models.
+The aim of this research project is to develop a sensitive multimodal miniaturized probe for endoscopic use, which allows the acquisition of the elastic as well as optical parameters of the tissue at hand.

 Editors